-- a. illness or quarantine (if chronic or irregular absence reportedly due to illness, the school administration may request a physician's statement certifying such absences to be justified) - b. bereavement or serious illness in family - c. weather so inclement as to endanger the health of the child - d. observance of major religious holidays - e. pre-approved family vacation time according to our Vacation procedure - f. other exceptional reasons with approval of the Principal or designee
+- a.
+Illness or quarantine (if chronic or irregular absence reportedly due to illness, the school administration may request a physician's statement certifying such absences to be justified) - b.
+Bereavement or serious illness in family - c.
+Weather so inclement as to endanger the health of the child - d.
+Observance of major religious holidays - e.
+Other exceptional reasons with approval of the Principal or designee